aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster wards the targets against blade and claw.
 The target gains:

-- Resistance to: "slashing", "piercing", "sheer" damage.
+- Resistance to: "slashing", "piercing", "shear" damage.
 - Resistance to "cripple".
 - Immunity to: "bleed".

 **Upcast**: For every MP die above 3, the duration increases by 1 hour.

-- If at least 7 MP dice are used, the target gains immunity to "slashing", "piercing" and "sheer" damage from materials of material level of 3 and lower.
+- If at least 7 MP dice are used, the target gains immunity to "slashing", "piercing" and "shear" damage from materials of material level of 3 and lower.

 **Global**: The spell lasts for 1 day, with an extra day of duration for every 2 MP dice above 6.